Dedicated Funding for a Regional Transportation System

 Move the GTHA came together to advance the development of a transportation system that connects our region with a network of public transit, regional rail, GO trains and buses, ride-sharing, and active transportation infrastructure.
 To reduce GHG emissions, have cleaner air, boost our economic development, and many other benefits, we need fewer single-occupancy vehicles on our roads and highways.

 In 2008, Move the GTHA advocated for our provincial and regional governments to approve a Regional Transportation Plan prepared by Metrolinx called The Big Move.
 Since then, Move the GTHA has been actively pushing for the commitment required to build the plan.
 To date, over $40 billion has been committed by provincial, federal and municipal governments to construct regional transportation projects.
-An updated draft Regional Transportation Plan was issued by Metrolinx in 2017 and will be finalized in 2018.
+An updated draft 2041 Regional Transportation Plan was issued by Metrolinx in 2017.
 This plan does not identify any additional funding for transportation projects, despite the need for a further capital investment of $45 billion to complete the updated plan, as well as over $1 billion a year in operating costs.
 This large gap remains unfunded and to fill it, different levels of government will need to adjust their spending priorities and tap into new revenue sources.

 In 2013, numerous expert groups including Metrolinx and the Transit Investment Strategy Advisory Panel produced reports on new revenue sources.
 However, Ontario has taken only small steps to implement these recommendations.
 Municipalities have increasingly made requests for new revenue tools but the province has not agreed.